heyudude/DSMR-reader-import/README.md

 Windows is not my thing ;) The python version is ok but it requires quite a bit of data fiddling.
 Both not optimal

 # How does it work?
-- Reading in CSV structure,
+- Read in CSV structure,
 - filter on the 2 indexes for the meters
 - Remove redundant columns
 - Merge electricity and gas measurements